Horem44/SPDLoad_Auth/README.md

 # Technologies used in development

-ReactJS, NestJS, MySQL, TypeORM, Multer, Sharp, Redux
+ReactJS, NestJS, MySQL, TypeORM, Multer, Sharp, Redux, Jest

 # Description

 An application in which the user can log in, register, confirm registration by sending a letter with a token to the mail.
 The user has the ability to view his profile, change data and photo.
 I completed an additional task, each photo that the user uploads is cut into three sizes: 200x200, 400x400, 600x600.
 Photos in three different sizes are displayed in his profile, by clicking on them you can get them from the server.
+I have made unit tests for each service.

 # Installation